John Tudor (baseball): Early life

 Tudor is the oldest of three children born to Jean and Melton Tudor, an engineer.
 Although born in the Capital District of New York, Tudor was raised in Peabody, Massachusetts, and attended Peabody High School, where he played hockey and was once cut from the school's baseball team.

 Amateur career

 Tudor began his college baseball career at North Shore Community College in Danvers, Massachusetts, where he was the team's best pitcher and hitter.
-After two years at North Shore, Tudor wrote a letter to Georgia Southern University asking for the opportunity to walk on to their baseball program.
+After two years at North Shore, Tudor wrote a letter to Georgia Southern University and ABCA Hall of Fame head coach Ron Polk asking for the opportunity to walk on to their baseball program.
 Tudor successfully made the Eagles' roster as the team's fifth starting pitcher.
 He graduated from the school with a bachelor's degree in criminal justice.
 In 1975, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 Tudor was drafted by the Boston Red Sox in the third round of the 1976 MLB draft (secondary phase) from Georgia Southern.